 Additional Best Practices to Reduce Theft

 Keeping the clutter away from the self-checkout area will also reduce theft opportunities.
-Unlike manned checkouts with impulse items available to grab and buy, self checkouts shouldn't have small products on display nearby.
-The self-checkout lanes should also be free of excess signage or other items which might block the attendant's line-of-sight, thus preventing them from spotting self-checkout theft.
+Unlike manned checkouts with impulse items available to grab and buy, self-checkouts shouldn't have small products on display nearby.
+The self-checkout lanes should also be free of excess signage or other items which might block the attendant's line of sight, thus preventing them from spotting self-checkout theft.

-In Spite of the Risks, Self Checkouts Have Rewards
+Despite the Risks, Self-Checkouts Have Rewards

-Self checkouts improve customer satisfaction by reducing wait times when shoppers are in a hurry.
+Self-checkouts improve customer satisfaction by reducing wait times when shoppers are in a hurry.
 While a single cashier is helping a customer with 22 items check out in a traditional lane, customers with just a few items can check themselves out.
 Self-checkout lanes almost always mean shorter lines for everyone, even the customers who prefer to go through a traditional lane.